pdidev/pdi/README.md

 ## Prerequisites

+### PDI

 PDI depends on:
   * cmake, version >= 3.5
   * a C-99 and C++-14 compiler (gcc-5.4 is tested)
   * a POSIX compatible OS (linux with GNU libc-2.27 is tested)
-  * a MPI-2 library (openmpi-1.10.2 is tested)
   * paraconf (distributed with PDI, pass the `-DUSE_PARACONF=EMBEDDED` option to cmake to use the embedded version)
   * libyaml (distributed with PDI, pass the `-DUSE_YAML=EMBEDDED` option to cmake to use the embedded version)
   * spdlog (distributed with PDI, pass the `-DUSE_SPDLOG=EMBEDDED` option to cmake to use the embedded version)

+### Fortran support

 PDI Fortran support depends on:
   * a Fortran-2003 compiler (gfort-5.4 is tested)
   * a python and bash interpreter at compilation
-  * BPP (distributed with PDI, pass the `-DUSE_BPP=EMBEDDED` option to cmake to use it)
+  * BPP (distributed with PDI, pass the `-DUSE_BPP=EMBEDDED` option to cmake to use the embedded version)

+### Python support

+PDI Fortran support depends on:
+  * a python3 installation with development headers
+  * pybind11 (distributed with PDI, pass the `-DUSE_PYBIND11=EMBEDDED` option to cmake to use the embedded version)

+### Decl'HDF5 plugin

+The decl'HDF5 plugin depends on:
+  * HDF5 (either sequential or parallel compatible with the chosen MPI)

+### Decl'SION plugin

+The decl'SION plugin depends on:
+  * SIONlib compatible with the chosen MPI

+### FTI plugin

+The FTI plugin depends on:
+  * FTI (distributed with PDI, pass the `-DUSE_FTI=EMBEDDED` option to cmake to use the embedded version)

+### MPI plugin

+The FTI plugin depends on:
+  * a MPI-2 library (openmpi-1.10.2 is tested)

+### Tests

 Tests depend on:
   * cmake, version >= 3.10
   * gtest and gmock (distributed with PDI, pass the `-DUSE_GTEST=EMBEDDED` option to cmake to use the embedded version)

-Plugins:
-  * Decl'HDF5 plugin depends on:
-    * HDF5 (either sequential or parallel compatible with the chosen MPI)
-  * FTI plugin depends on:
-    * FTI (distributed with PDI, pass the `-DUSE_FTI=EMBEDDED` option to cmake to use the embedded version)
-  * Decl'SION plugin depends on:
-    * SIONlib